iotexproject/iotex-docs/docs/developer/sdk/did.md

 # Create a Decentralized Identity JWT

-Decentralized Identity (DID) is essentially an ID that is
+Decentralized Identity (DID) is essentially an ID that is:

 1. globally unique
 1. resolve-able with high availability, and